paulden/albot-pennyfred/README.md

 ## Possible improvements

 This Twitter bot still requires some work.
 Here are the possible improvements currently considered:
-- Improve security by designing a specific private Keys class which would contain API keys and tokens
-- Improve security by restricting access to POST requests
+- Improve security by designing a specific private Keys class which would contain API keys and tokens and restricting access to POST requests
 - Improve parsing when reading tweets to react in a better way (manage typos, synonyms, etc.).
-NLTK library seems useful in such case.
+    - NLTK library seems a good way to start.
+    - Wit.ai also provides way to understand the sense of a phrase and would be a powerful tool if it can be used.
 - Manage exceptions when services are down
+- Increase the variety of his replies by completing a file with numerous lines that would be called randomly (see phrases.txt).

 Some smaller improvements are also written inline in the code.